grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-mqtt.md

 ### Alert instance

-Each alert instance in the `alerts` array has the following fields:
+Each alert instance in the `alerts` array has the following fields.

 | Key          | Type   | Description                                                                        |
 | ------------ | ------ | ---------------------------------------------------------------------------------- |